Designing Simple Mechanisms

-On the metaphorical interpretation, it does not matter whether participants understand that the mechanism is incentive-compatible.
+On the metaphorical interpretation of a mechanism, it does not matter whether participants understand that the mechanism is incentive-compatible.
 After all, people do not interact with the mechanism \textit{per se}; instead, the mechanism represents aspects of their everyday economic transactions.
 People may be proficient at arranging those transactions---making purchases in shops, haggling over contracts---and yet not recognize that the mechanism is incentive-compatible when confronted with its abstract form.

-The limits of this interpretation became clear when economists began to design the rules for real-world marketplaces.
-This started in the 1990s, with auctions for radio spectrum broadcast licenses and the National Resident Matching Program (NRMP), a clearinghouse that matches American medical students to their first jobs \citep{milgrom2000putting, roth2002economist}.
-The practice soon found myriad applications; for instance, economists designed systems to coordinate electricity generation, to match students to public schools, to swap donated goods between food banks, and to sell loans from the Bank of England to financial institutions \citep{wilson2002architecture, abdulkadirouglu2005boston, prendergast2022allocation, klemperer2010product}.